WSDOT-GIS/ArcGISServerLauncher/README.md

+**Note: This application was designed for pre-10.1 versions of ArcGIS Server.
+It does not work with current versions.**

 # ArcGIS Server Launcher #
 This is an HTML5 application that aids in managing multiple ArcGIS Servers by providing links for the servers' REST endpoint, REST Admin and Manager.